Memory vs Storage: Ultimate Guide 2021

-“df -h” command shows the storage available on Linux machine/server in human-readable format.
-Once you run the command, you need to check the disk size for “/” partition.
+“df -h” command shows the storage available on Linux machine/server in a human-readable format.
+Once you run the command, you need to check the disk size for the “/” partition.
 Just like this:

 How to find out memory and storage available on your Windows computer?

 Please press “Ctrl+Shift+Esc” on your Windows machine to open the task manager.
 You will be presented with a screen just like the below one where you can find out the memory associated with your computer in the “Performance” tab:

 Another option is to go to “Control Panel => System”.

 Go to “Start => Run => Type ‘diskmgmt.msc’ => Press Enter”.
 This will open a disk management window like below where you can see the storage attached to your Windows machine along with the available space like this:

 - What is a dedicated server (and why do you need one)?

 - What Is VPS Hosting?
 Ultimate Beginner’s Guide 2021